GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

         --hifi ./hifi.fastq.gz \
         --nano ./ont.fastq.gz
     ```
-but depending on how you created your notebook environment this command may crash it.
+However, depending on how you created your notebook environment this command may crash it.
 That's ok, it gives us an opportunity to test running Verkko with Slurm.

 **Create Slurm script for test Verkko run**